edubrunaldi/cowmug/README.md

-# Cow-Mug
+# CowMug

 ![License]

-`cow-mod` provide a interactive command line user interface to ask questions to user.
+`cowmod` provide a interactive command line user interface to ask questions to user.
 ## !!!!
 It's on early development and it isn't considered stable yet !!!!